Home / Comparisons / Rocket Languages vs Pimsleur

 In This Article

 Rocket Languages and Pimsleur are two of the most popular language learning apps in the world, and coincidentally (or perhaps not), are incredibly similar in terms of program structure and content.
-As such, people usually have a difficult time deciding between the two.
-In this comparison, we highlight the subtle, yet key differences between Rocket and Pimsleur so you can choose the app that is right for you.
+So how do you decide between the two?
+In this comparison, we break down course structure, pricing, and the advantages of both programs to help you understand how each one works.
+Simply put: while they appear nearly the same at first glance, there are some significant differences that make each one better for different learner types.

 Sale: 60% OFF